DataStaxCodeSamples/datastax-bulkload-example/README.md

 ## Schema Setup
 Note : This will drop the keyspace "datastax_bulkload_demo" and create a new one.
 All existing data will be lost.

-To specify contact points use the contactPoints command line parameter e.g. '-DcontactPoints=192.168.25.100,192.168.25.101' The contact points can take mulitple points in the IP,IP,IP (no spaces).

 To create the a single node cluster with replication factor of 1 for standard localhost setup, run the following